gestom/GRIEF/README.md

 ###Running benchmarks

 1. The first lines of the <i>detectors</i> and <i>descriptors</i> files in the <i>settings</i> folder contain the detectors and descriptors that will be used for the benchmark.
 You can select the detectors and descriptors for the benchmark by editing these files.
-1. run a benchmark of all detector/descriptor combinations  : <b>./scripts/match_all.sh dataset</b>.
+1. To run a benchmark of all detector/descriptor combinations  : <b>./scripts/match_all.sh dataset</b>.
-1. run a benchmark that will test the detector/descriptor pairs in a successive way: <b>./scripts/match.sh dataset</b> (see the script for reference).
+1. To run a benchmark that will test the detector/descriptor pairs in a successive way: <b>./scripts/match.sh dataset</b> (see the script for reference).

 ###Evaluation of results
 1. The scripts, which evaluate the results obtained by runnong the benchmarks, evaluate the detectors and descriptors from the first lines of the files in the <i>settings</i> folder.